OpenClaw Audit Logging and Monitoring: Building an Enterprise-Grade Observability Stack

 }

 For multi-user deployments (each executive gets their own agent), tag sessions with the user’s identity.
-This matters for SOC 2 CC6.1, which requires logical access controls and user accountability — see our guide to GDPR, SOC 2, and EU AI Act compliance.
+This matters for SOC 2 CC6.1, which requires logical access controls and user accountability.
+See our walkthrough of GDPR, SOC 2, and EU AI Act compliance for AI agents in 2026 for the complete compliance mapping.

 How Do You Audit Every Action an OpenClaw Agent Takes?

-Log every tool call, API request, data access, and LLM interaction with full context: what was called, what parameters were passed, what was returned, and how long it took.
+Answer capsule.
+Log every tool call, API request, data access, LLM interaction, and file operation with full context: what was called, what parameters were passed, what was returned (as a summary, not full content), and how long it took.
+Tag each entry with a data classification label (public, internal, confidential, restricted).
+Log the OpenClaw version, the session ID, and the user ID on every event.
 This is your forensic record.
-When the CFO asks what the agent did with the vendor contract database last Tuesday, you pull the audit log and show them.
+When the CFO asks what the agent did with the vendor contract database last Tuesday, you pull the audit log and answer with evidence in under a minute — not with “I’ll get back to you after the weekend” and a panicked investigation.

 Add the action audit configuration: